-- A camera!!
+- A camera

-- Torch/Flashlight for night dives
+- Torch or dive light for night dives

-Hike to the top of Padar Island
+Hike Padar Island

-To get to Padar island you will have to take a boat from the main land of Labuan Bajo which takes around 3 hours, but is usually combined with a trip to Komodo National Park, so take a look at the tour operators on Labuan Bajo and see which day trip best suits.
+To get to Padar island you will have to take a boat from the main land of Labuan Bajo which takes around 3 hours, but is usually combined with a trip to Komodo National Park.
+Take a look at the tour operators on Labuan Bajo and see which day trip best suits your schedule.

-Kalong Island is one of the only places on earth you can see this natural phnemomam.
-Thousands upon thousands of bats migrate out from the mangroves into the night sky around 6pm on summer evenings with this National Geographic kind of displaying lasting for around 15 minutes.
+Kalong Island is one of the only places on earth you can see this natural phenomenon.
+Thousands upon thousands of bats migrate out from the mangroves into the night sky around 6pm on summer evenings, with this National Geographic-esque displaying lasting for around 15 minutes.

-The best place to watch this is at Melo Vilage located on the Transflores ‘highway’ about 20km on the road from Labuan Bajo to Ruteng.
+The best place to watch this is at Melo Vilage, located on the Transflores ‘highway’ – about 20km on the road from Labuan Bajo to Ruteng.
 Here you will also be able to see traditional dances and have the opportunity to spend time chatting to the locals and snapping some great photos.

 No trip to Komodo is complete without a selfie with the world’s largest lizard, and these are almost guaranteed in these sacred islands.
 The best place to see them is Rinca Island.
-Here, you can hike around the lush greenery, while searching for these beautiful beasts.
+Here, you can hike around the lush greenery while searching for these beautiful beasts.

 You have to have a guide with you at all times (in case you didn’t know, their poison can be fatal with one bite) who carries around a large wooden stick to ward off any inquisitive dragons.